MrNickBreen/backgroundLocation/README.md

 Server Setup
 ------------

-Step 1: Open up phpmyadmin on your server and create a database and user.
+	1. Open up phpmyadmin on your server and create a database and user.
-Step 2: Update config.php to reflect the database settings you created.
+	- Update config.php to reflect the database settings you created.
-Step 3: TODO: add SQL import for creating schema.
+	- TODO: add SQL import for creating schema.
-Step 4: Upload all of the files to your server.
+	- Upload all of the files to your server.
-Step 5: Visit createUsers.php once to run it.
+	- Visit createUsers.php once to run it.
 This creates 110 users with passcodes in the database.
-Step 6: Check phpmyadmin to see some of the passcodes, try them on the app.
+	- Check phpmyadmin to see some of the passcodes, try them on the app.